-Students have the option of taking additional mass communications courses (journalism, telecommunications, and selected communication and culture), but no more than 43 credit hours total of mass communications courses may be counted in the total 123 credit hours required for the degree.
+Students have the option of taking additional journalism courses, but no more than 48 credit hours of journalism courses may be counted in the total 120 credit hours required for the degree.

 The grade point average in all journalism courses must be at least a 2.0.